mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 29:51

-And consciousness works only if you don’t feel satisfactory, if you want to *be* something – [for example,] a certain teacher, in a certain state of your life.
-If you don’t satisfy yourself.
+And consciousness works only when you don’t feel satisfactory, if you want to *be* something – [for example,] a certain teacher, in a certain state of your life – if you don’t satisfy yourself.
 In other words, if you see this book and start to read the book, if you understand [it] pretty well, then each word jumps into your heart, every time when you read.
-At that time, no gap [exists] between the book and you.
+At that time, [there is] no gap between the book and you.
 But if you don’t understand – immediately you don’t satisfy [yourself].
-So if you don’t satisfy, there is a gap, which is called “psychic crack”, through which cold wind blows in.
+So if you don’t satisfy, there is a gap, which is called “psychic crack”, *[there is some laughter,]* through which cold wind blows in.
 And then at that time, that is unsatisfaction.
 And then this psychic crack calls consciousness “book”.
 Do you understand?

 And then you say, “What’s that?
 What is this book?”
 And then you still encourage yourself to continue to read.
 “Come on, read.
 You want to be a good Buddhist.
 If you want to be a good Buddhist, let’s read.”
 So read, read, read; again and again, even though you don’t understand.
 So, your mind is continually busy.
 Busy, busy, busy.
 But when you understand *exactly*: nothing, no consciousness.
 Consciousness stops, exactly stops.

 You experience this in your daily living.
 I sometimes [take a] trip to Omaha by airplane.
 When I am in the airplane, well, my consciousness doesn’t work, my consciousness completely stops.
 To know where I am, or what’s going on; I don’t know.
 Just be one with the airplane.
-But sometimes something happens, all of a sudden, when the airplane is in an air pocket: *Boom*.
+But sometimes something happens, all of a sudden, when the airplane is in an air pocket, and [then], *boom*.
 “What’s that?”
 Then at that time, I don’t feel satisfied.
 In that situation, immediately there is a gap between airplane and I. So that is “psychic crack”.
 And then cold wind blows into me: “Oh my, I don’t want to die!” *[Laughter.]* Or, if you see something through the window, immediately you can create a psychic crack, because you can see many things moving.
 So you see, “Oh, I am in an airplane.”
 But if you are completely one with the airplane, consciousness completely stops.
 That’s wonderful.
 But, consciousness doesn’t disappear.
 It’s there, but it stops.
 Consciousness doesn’t vanish.

 The original nature of existence is just like oneness right in the middle of the airplane.
 That’s all.
 This is original nature of existence, in which you are present constantly.
 But when you don’t satisfy this, immediately you create a psychic crack, consciousness starts to work.
 And then consciousness continually works, on and on.
 Finally, we create what is called “Buddhist Psychology”. *[There are a couple soft laughs.]* A *Huge* system of Buddhist Psychology, which is called [Abhidharma](glossary#abhidharma). *[He chuckles.]* Abhidharma – *huge*.